Conserving T-matrix theory of superconductivity: Gap and self-consistency

-In the well developed superconducting state a single channel becomes singular.
-In the absence of currents and in equilibrium, it is the zero energy and zero momentum channel $Q= (0,{\bf 0})$.
-Its T-matrix is separable \cite{BSI74,BSI75} and diverges being proportional to the volume
+In the superconducting state there is a singlet channel in which the T-matrix becomes singular.
+In equilibrium this divergence appears at zero energy, $\Omega=0$, and in the absence of currents it is at zero momentum, ${\bf Q}={\bf 0}$.
+This is the mode $Q=0\equiv (0,{\bf 0})$.
+Its T-matrix is separable \cite{BSI74,BSI75} and diverges proportional to the volume so that this single-mode contribution to the sum is finite in the limits $V\to\infty$ and $T\to 0$;